A Capella Singing Group Workshop Series

 Hill Regional Career High School Partnership

-The Yale partnership with Hill Regional Career High School provides students access to Yale classes, laboratories, and structured internships.
-In addition to the Anatomy Teaching Program, the Yale Simulation Academy invites students to the state-of-the-art Center for Medical Simulation to practice hands-on medical treatments.
+The Yale partnership with Hill Regional Career High School, a health-sciences magnet school in New Haven, provides high school students access to Yale classes, laboratories, and structured internships.
+In addition to the Anatomy Teaching Program, the Yale Simulation Academy invites students to the state-of-the-art Yale Center for Healthcare Simulation to practice hands-on medical treatments.
+Juniors who have graduated from the program serve as peer mentors.

 Institute for the Preservation of Cultural Heritage

 Yale’s Institute for the Preservation of Cultural Heritage (IPCH) is a research collaborative dedicated to the preservation and interpretation of material culture.
-IPCH has offered tours of their conservation space and hands-on demonstrations at on-campus science events through Yale Pathways to Science.
-Each year, IPCH staff offer a Chemistry on Canvas summer workshop series to Pathways high school students.
+IPCH has offered tours of their conservation space and hands-on demonstrations at on-campus science events through Yale Pathways to Science, including Chemistry on Canvas, a summer laboratory workshop for Pathways high school students.

 Julia Robinson Math Festival